 Anytime you are in a crisis situation abroad, or feel your health and/or safety is at risk, first reach out to the local contact identified by the unit supporting your travel, or a local emergency services.
 Note that 911 only works in the U.S. Review a U.S. Department of State resource titled “911 Abroad” for a list of equivalent numbers around the world.

 To arrange for non-emergency mental health resources while abroad through our international medical assistance provider, review the instructions for accessing care while abroad.

 You can also contact Northwestern for any emergency abroad.

 Sometimes people overlook the fact that similar adjustments are necessary when returning home.
 New ideas, friendships, and experiences gained overseas will change, and you will return home with a variety of new perspectives.
 While you have probably made some progress in integrating these changes into your life while studying abroad, you now have a new task of determining how to integrate these changes into your life at home.
-Read more about reverse culture shock and re-entry strategies on the Undergraduate Learning Abroad website.
+Read more about the re-entry experience and re-entry resources on the Undergraduate Learning Abroad website.

 Many returning students seek services from CAPS to facilitate their integration process such as group or individual counseling, but many students also benefit from services provided by the Stress Management Clinic.
 Students – you are not alone.
 Contact CAPS for an appointment at your convenience.